 Wonsan is also a railway junction linking the east and west coast, but it’s very rare to take this train journey as a foreigner.

 What is there to see on the way to Wonsan?

 During the drive to Wonsan, there are a number of sights to check out to break up the journey.

 Located just 25km along the Pyongyang-Wonsan Motorway is the Tomb of King Tongmyong, a UNESCO World Heritage site and National Treasure which is part of the complex of Koguryo Tombs.
 Koguryo was an ancient Korean kingdom and King Tongmyong was its founding monarch over 2000 years ago.
 You’ll find unique wall paintings here providing a glimpse into everyday life and the Buddhist influence of that time.

-Ulim (Echo) Waterfall is a 75-metre waterfall appropriately named due to the roaring sound it emanates through the valleys.
+Ullim (Echo) Waterfall is a 75-metre waterfall appropriately named due to the roaring sound it emanates through the valleys.
 The falls are hidden within some unforgiving landscape, and in 2001 it was finally opened to the public after road access was built by Korean People’s Army soldiers.
 The year ‘2001’ was carved into the rockface in commemoration.
 You’ll often find locals from Wonsan enjoying a picnic at the waterfall, a fun opportunity to throw our frisbees around or share in some soju.
-The road from Ulim Waterfall links with Chonnae County and back to Wonsan, both of which are cycling routes on our annual North Korea bike tour!
+The road from Ullim Waterfall links with Chonnae County and back to Wonsan, both of which are cycling routes on our annual North Korea bike tour!